refinedev/refine/documentation/docs/guides-concepts/forms/index.md

 import { useForm } from "@refinedev/core";

 useForm({
+  refineCoreProps: {
     // These properties will be inferred from the current route
     // removed-start
     resource: "posts",
     action: "edit",
     id: 1,
     // removed-end
+  },
 });
 ```